basham/swit-workshop-a11y/slides.md

 Narrate, navigate, interact with content.

 Notes:
 A screen reader is a tool that gives you an alternative way to use a computer.
-A sighted user can experience a 2 or 3 dimensional visual interface, but a bind user cannot.
+A sighted user can experience a 2 or 3 dimensional visual interface, but a blind user cannot.